If there’s one part of kayaking that’s not fun, it’s when your kayak flips over.

 Sit-on-top kayaks.
 The advantage of this type of kayak is that it’s easy to enter and exit, making it nearly impossible to get stuck in the event that you capsize.

 Sit-inside kayaks.
 This style of kayak can be a little more challenging, but is still easily doable with practice and the correct accessories.
-Although the thought of flipping over in a sit-in kayak is scary for some, there is little chance you’d ever get trapped.

 To achieve a wet exit, start by placing your hands on opposite sides of your cockpit rim and pushing your body out.
 If you wear a spray skirt, lean forward and pull the grab loop up and back to release it first.